 Alignment Resampling (AR)

 KGW is compatible with Alignment Resampling (AR) by default.
 With the modification above, we also make Gumbel watermark compatible with AR.
 AR is an inference-time mitigation technique that samples multiple watermarked completions for a given prompt and selects the best according to an external reward model.
-In the paper, we also try out a variant where we select the best based on perplexity and still see a degradation in alignment metrics suggesting that the degradation of alignment observed with watermarking is not merely an incidental consequence of increased perplexity; rather, it is an intrinsic effect arising directly from the watermarking itself.
+We also tried picking the best sample by perplexity instead of reward.
+This still hurt alignment.
+So perplexity and alignment degradation are independent –– you can’t use perplexity to predict alignment damage.

 Broader Implications